top of page

 Airfare to and from Japan is not included in the trip cost.
 There are non-stop flights to Japan from most major US cities on most US carriers.
 We are partial to flying ANA (All Nippon Airways) which is in Star Alliance with United Airlines.
 If you’re unsure of how you’d like to get there, contact us for recommendations.

-We're hoping to cap at ten!
-We wanted to keep our trip intimate and mobile, also because we are visiting small studios—we're honored to be invited in and want to be considerate!
+We're hoping to cap at eight!
+We wanted to keep our trip intimate and mobile, also because we are visiting small studios—we're honored to be invited in and want to be considerate.

 What if I have to cancel?